 - 70% had seriously contemplated suicide

-The average age of first attempted suicide was 17 but children as young as 8 were presenting after attempting to take their own lives because of their gender identity.
+The average age of first attempted suicide was 17, but children as young as eight presented after attempting to take their own lives because of their gender identity.

 Transgender people remain among the most vulnerable members of society and experience high levels of stigmatization and marginalization.

-In Ireland, 4 out of 5 of transgender people, like Samuel, have considered suicide.
-Bullying is higher in transgender children and young people and this, along with other ways society treats transgender young people, can lead to mental health problems.
-Mermaids UK has put together a phenomenally poignant video, #IfIHadAVoice, about the way young transgender people are treated.
+In Ireland, 4 out of 5 transgender people, like Samuel, have considered suicide.
+Bullying is higher in transgender children and young people, and this, along with other ways society treats transgender young people, can lead to mental health problems.
+Mermaids UK has put together a phenomenally poignant video, #IfIHadAVoice, about how young transgender people are treated.
 At just a minute long, it’s incredibly powerful.

 Support isn’t universally available in schools.